AnkitaChavan119/Data-Science-Portfolio/README.md

 2. Connect to the target SQL Server
 3. Open below scripts in a new query window
     - instnwnd.sql : To install Northwind database used in the project
-    - SQL Queries : SQL queries for use cases on Northwind database
+    - SQL Queries.sql : SQL queries for use cases on Northwind database
 5. Run the scripts

 ### Run the scripts in SSDT or Visual Studio